christianhidber/easyagents/README.md

 * runs inside **jupyter notebooks** as well as stand-alone, easy to install requiring only a single 'pip install easyagents'.
 * easy to understand, **ready-made plots** and logs to investigate the algorithms and environments behaviour

+Note: tensorforce and keras-rl backends are suspended until support for tensorflow 2.0 is available.

 ### Examples
 ---